lj020326/ansible-datacenter/docs/ansible-inventory/awx-git-based-inventory-deployment-strategy.md

 Then each env directory can have env-specific groups added to map to the specific set of hosts in the hosts.yml located in each of the env dirs.

+Note that each environment directory has its own hosts.yml to manage the environment specific set of hosts.

+For supervisor level events that require a total view across environments, a 'all.yml' can be created at the inventory root/base directory to composite each of the environments together but with the inventory directory set as the root.

+The root/base inventory should only be used for inventory monitoring/surveillance purposes and not for management/ change / impactful plays since each environment should only be managed/changed within the scope of the environment.